 At this December 2019 meeting, a number of SSC members acknowledged associations with specific agenda items under SSC review.
-Jason Gasper acknowledged his authorship of the National Standard 1

-Technical Guidance on ABC Control Rule Provisions.
-Curry Cunningham, Sherri Dressel, and Brad Harris all acknowledged their contributions to the Ecosystem Status Reports and Heather Renner supervises staff who contribute to the Ecosystem Status Reports.
+Jason Gasper acknowledged his authorship of the National Standard 1 Technical Guidance on ABC Control Rule Provisions.
+Curry Cunningham, Sherri Dressel, and Brad Harris all acknowledged their contributions to the Ecosystem Status Reports and Heather Renner supervises staff who author contributions to the Ecosystem Status Reports.
 Mike Downs acknowledged his authorship of portions of the C-7 Central GOA Rockfish Reauthorization.
 Anne Hollowed supervises the lead authors of the pollock, cod, BSAI northern rockfish, BSAI blackspotted/rougheye rockfish, BSAI Pacific ocean perch, and Atka mackerel assessments.
-She also supervises the supervisor of the lead authors of flatfish, skate, and sculpin assessments as well as the reports on forage fish.
-Dana Hanselman is an author or coauthor on the sablefish stock assessment, and Supervises stock assessment, and GOA blackspotted and rougheye rockfish stock assessment, and supervises stock assessment authors Pete Hulson, Katy Echave, Cara Rodgveller, Pat Malecha, Kari Fenske, and Cindy Tribuzio.
+She also supervises the supervisor of the lead authors of flatfish, skate, and sculpin assessment, GOA Pacific Ocean perch stock assessment, and GOA blackspotted and rougheye rockfish stock assessment, and supervises stock assessment authors Pete Hulson, Katy Echave, Cara Rodgveller, Pat Malecha, Kari Fenske, and Cindy Tribuzio.
 In addition, he supervises Ed Farley who supervises the authors of the GOA and BSAI Ecosystem Considerations, Ellen Yasumiishi and Elizabeth Siddon, as well as Auke Bay Laboratory employees that have authored many contributions to the Ecosystem Status Reports.